Qualytics/userguide/docs/add-datastores/timescale-db.md

     It is recommended to click on the **Next**  button, which will take you to the **enrichment datastore** configuration page.

 ## Add Enrichment Datastore
 After successfully testing and verifying your source datastore connection, you have the option to add an enrichment datastore (recommended).
-This data store is used to store analyzed results, including.
+This datastore is used to store analyzed results, including.
 This setup provides comprehensive visibility into your data quality, enabling you to manage and improve it effectively.

 !!! note
     Qualytics does not support TimescaleDB as an enrichment datastore.
-Instead, you can select a different connector for this purpose.
+Instead, you can select a different enrichment datastore for this purpose.
 For demonstration purposes, we are using BigQuery as the enrichment datastore.
-You can use any other JDBC or QDS datastore of your choice for the enrichment datastore configuration.
+You can use any other JDBC or DFS datastore of your choice for the enrichment datastore configuration.

 **Step 1:** Whether you have added a source datastore by creating a new datastore connection or using an existing connection, click on the **Next** button to start adding the **Enrichment Datastore**.